 Hard red wheat is the most common type of wheat in America.
 Its red grains are larger compared to white wheat.
 It has a nutty flavour and high protein content, which makes the dough stretchy when kneading.
 This is ideal for most types of bread baking.

 Hard white wheat is slightly higher in gluten than hard red wheat.
-It’s grown quickly so is milder in flavour and naturally lighter in color.
-This gives bread a sweeter and lighter texture compared to traditional whole wheat bread.
+It’s grown quickly so is milder in flavour and naturally lighter in colour.
+This gives the bread a sweeter and lighter texture compared to traditional whole wheat bread.

 Soft white wheat tends to have a lower gluten content compared to red wheat.
 It gives a light texture that’s ideal for pastries.
 It’s best to use for cakes, cookies and pie crusts.